Although more research is needed on how alcohol affects IBS, drinking in moderation may help avoid making symptoms worse.

-Although different triggers affect different people, a range of factors can cause symptoms, including alcohol.
+Although different triggers affect different people, a range of factors can cause IBS symptoms, including drinking alcohol.
+Alcohol may stimulate the digestive tract, leading to IBS symptoms.

 There doesn’t appear to be a definite answer to the specific effects alcohol has on IBS symptoms.
 Rather, it’s a question that can only be answered individually.

-Researchers also noted alcohol decreases absorption and movement of carbohydrates, like FODMAPs.
+The researchers also noted that alcohol decreases the absorption and movement of carbohydrates, like FODMAPs.
 This can increase their side effects and thus IBS symptoms, such as bloating, gas, and stomach pain.

-FODMAP is an acronym for fermentable oligosaccharides, disaccharides, monosaccharides and polyols.
+FODMAP is an acronym for fermentable oligosaccharides, disaccharides, monosaccharides, and polyols.
 FODMAPs are carbohydrates that are poorly absorbed by some people.
-They’ve been linked to digestive symptoms such as:
+They’ve been linked to the digestive symptoms associated with IBS.

 You can even choose alcoholic beverages that might have less of an impact on your IBS.

-The IBS Network notes low-FODMAP alcoholic drinks include:
+According to the IBS Network, low-FODMAP alcoholic drinks include:

 - beer (although carbonation and gluten may be an issue for some)